pyeventsourcing/eventsourcing/docs/topics/domain.rst

 trigger an event, and then using the event attributes to mutate the aggregate, we have to say everything three times.
 At first, we can enjoy being explicit about everything.
 But after some time, the desire grows to find a way to say this once.
-These two feelings, of a reversal of setting values from self onto a method argument, and of saying everything three times, were resolved by the introduction of the ``@event`` decorator as a more :ref:`declarative syntax <Declarative syntax>`.
-One criticism of this design is that it is "command sourcing" and not "event sourcing", because it is the command method arguments that are being used as the attributes of the event.
+These two feelings, of an intuitive reversal of setting values from self onto a method argument, and of saying everything three times, were resolved by the introduction of the ``@event`` decorator as a more :ref:`declarative syntax <Declarative syntax>`, which was mentioned above.
+One criticism of the declarative syntax design is that it is "command sourcing" and not "event sourcing", because it is the command method arguments that are being used as the attributes of the event.
 If may sometimes be "command sourcing" but then it is certainly also event sourcing.
 Applications exist to support a domain, and in many cases applications support the domain by recording decisions that are made in the domain and received by the domain model.
-The ``@event`` decorator can also be used on "private" methods, methods that not part of the aggregate's "public" command and query interface that will be used by the application, called by other commands which are not so decorated, so do not trigger events that are simply comprised of the method arguments, so that there is event sourcing" but not command sourcing.
-The important thing here is to separate out the work of the command, if indeed there is any work, from the definition and triggering of the aggregate event, and from the aggregate's projection of the aggregate event into the aggregate state.
+The ``@event`` decorator can also be used on "private" methods, methods that not part of the aggregate's "public" command and query interface that will be used by the application, called by "public" commands which are not so decorated, so do not trigger events that are simply comprised of the method arguments, so then there is event sourcing" but not command sourcing.
+The important thing here is to separate out the work of the command if indeed there is any work (work that should happen only once) from the definition of and construction of an aggregate event object, and from the projection of the aggregate event into the aggregate state (which will happen many times).

-Returning to the example aggregate event classes, the aggregate :class:`~eventsourcing.domain.Aggregate.Created` class represents the creation of an aggregate object instance.
-It is defined as a frozen data class that extends the base class :class:`~eventsourcing.domain.Aggregate.Event` with its attribute ``originator_topic`` which is Python :class:`str`.
-The value of this attribute will be a :ref:`topic <Topics>` that describes the path to the aggregate instance's class.
-It has a :func:`~eventsourcing.domain.Aggregate.Created.mutate` method which constructs an aggregate object after resolving the ``originator_topic`` value to an aggregate class.
-It does not call :func:`~eventsourcing.domain.Aggregate.Event.apply` since the aggregate class ``__init__()`` method receives the "created" event attribute values and can fully initialise the aggregate object.   <<<<<---------- THIS NEEDS IMPROVING (__base_init__)

-Domain event objects are usually created by aggregate methods, as part of a sequence that determines the state of an aggregate.
-The attribute values of new event objects are decided by these methods before the event is created.
-For example, the aggregate's :func:`~eventsourcing.domain.MetaAggregate._create` method uses the given value of its ``id`` argument as the new event's ``originator_id``.
-It sets the ``originator_version`` to the value of ``1``.
-It derives the ``originator_topic`` value from the aggregate class.
-And it calls Python's :func:`datetime.now` to create the ``timestamp`` value.

-Similarly, the aggregate :func:`~eventsourcing.domain.Aggregate.trigger_event` method uses the ``id`` attribute of the aggregate as the ``originator_id`` of the new domain event.
-It uses the current aggregate ``version`` to create the next version number (by adding ``1``) and uses this value as the ``originator_version`` of the new domain event.
-It calls :func:`datetime.now` to create the ``timestamp`` value of the new domain event.

-The timestamp values are "timezone aware" datetime objects.
-The default timezone is UTC, as defined by Python's :data:`datetime.timezone.utc`.
-It is recommended to store date-times as UTC values, and convert to a local timezone in the interface layer according to the particular timezone of a particular user.
-However, if necessary, this default can be changed by assigning a :class:`datetime.tzinfo` object to the :data:`TZINFO` attribute of the :mod:`eventsourcing.domain` module.
-The :data:`eventsourcing.domain.TZINFO` value can also be configured using environment variables, by setting the environment variable ``TZINFO_TOPIC`` to a string that describes the :ref:`topic <Topics>` of a Python :data:`datetime.tzinfo` object (for example ``'datetime:timezone.utc'``).

 Aggregates in DDD
 =================